CCN-Support/CCN_Wiki/docs/source/mri.rst

 The more information you can provide up front, the more work CCN staff can start doing whenever the scanner is available.
 References from other protocols will be especially helpful to speed things up as a starting point.

 CCN will grant your SIStat account uncharged time that you can use to schedule development time on the calendar.
-This time will need to be coordinated with CCN staff and occur during regular business hours.
+This time will need to be coordinated with CCN staff and take place during regular business hours.

 If you do not need assistance from CCN to build your protocol, still reach out to ccnsupport@g.ucla.edu to keep staff appraised of the situation.
 You will need an actively certified Primary User who is familiar with the XA30 software and comfortable with responsibly navigating the MR environment.
-CCN staff will also need to grant you uncharged time for reserving a development session on the calendar.
+CCN staff will also need to grant you time for reserving a development session on the calendar.
 Please make every effort to prioritize off-hours (evenings and weekends).

-**1.3 Scan Testing**
-^^^^^^^^^^^^^^^^^^^^
+Protocol Testing
+^^^^^^^^^^^^^^^^
+Once you have a workable protocol, you will need to run through it in its entirety.
+CCN has phantoms available for this purpose.
+Please reach out to CCN staff for assistance with phantom scanning.
+Even if scanning independently with an experienced team, please still keep CCN notified (especially if you will be needing a phantom other than the standard Siemens bottle).

-Each new project is permitted two free scan sessions with a human phantom to ensure that the full setup is functional.
+Each new project is permitted two free scan sessions with a human phantom for the sole purpose of ensuring that the full setup is functional.
 The group is responsible for recruiting their own test participant, whose images cannot be used as publishable data, and who must still undergo safety screening despite not being included as a real study participant.

 All such scans must be booked with free Development/Practice time, assigned by CCN personnel.

 Facility Policies
 ~~~~~~~~~~~~~~~~~~